Future Leaders Group

 Like many people my age, I got into baseball due to a lack of sleep when studying for exams!
 On hearing that there were teams in my local area I was determined to try it out.

 Having played baseball for five years, I gave softball a go with my fiancée last summer and loved every minute.
-I have already undertaken a number of roles in baseball, ranging from organising press work to running a club, and I bring my experience as an administrator, writer and as a player to the Youth Panel.
+I have already undertaken a number of roles in baseball, ranging from organising press work to running a club, and I bring my experience as an administrator, writer and as a player to the Future Leaders.

 I play cricket and hockey as well and will aim to bring the best aspects of these to the development of both sports for the future.

 I have been playing baseball since I was seven and began playing adult level in 2003.
-In that time I have attended training camps in Florida, played for the 2001 Playball World Series AAA team and attained my level two coaching qualification.
-I decided to join the youth panel so that I could use my experience and knowledge to give something back to the game.
+In that time I have attended training camps in Florida, played for the 2001 Play Ball World Series AAA team and attained my Level 2 coaching qualification.
+I decided to join the Future Leaders so that I could use my experience and knowledge to give something back to the game.

 You can follow Simon's excellent 'sports volunteer' blog on the Do-it.org.uk website.

-I hope that joining the Youth Panel will enable me to assist with the development of the sports, at both youth and adult level, and this opportunity will allow me to further knowledge of sport development.
+I hope that joining the Future Leaders will enable me to assist with the development of the sports, at both youth and adult level, and this opportunity will allow me to further knowledge of sport development.

-Having held a great fondness for both baseball and softball, always watching with interest during the MLB season, I recently became a University Softball Officer for the University of Central Lancashire.
+Having held a great fondness for both baseball and softball and always watching with interest during the MLB season, I recently became a University Softball Officer for the University of Central Lancashire.

-Whilst on an internship in Tanzania in 2012 I was able to play, coach and run softball events whilst learning about the game and how people can be developed within it.
+While on an internship in Tanzania in 2012 I was able to play, coach and run softball events while learning about the game and how people can be developed within it.

-I have always wanted to promote lesser-known sports to the general public as I believe there is a sport out there for everyone to enjoy.
-Joining the Youth Panel is my opportunity to spread the word about baseball and softball and I hope to get more and more people involved in the future.
+I have always wanted to promote lesser-known sports to the general public, as I believe there is a sport out there for everyone to enjoy.
+Joining the Future Leaders is my opportunity to spread the word about baseball and softball and I hope to get more and more people involved in the future.

 It's been less than a year since I took to the field for the first time, but after many years of watching baseball, I finally decided to get involved, playing for my nearest team, the Newton Aycliffe Spartans.
 And, in the short space of time since then, I've not only played but also coached and umpired.